bimdata/documentation-old/doc_sphinx/tutorials/using_custom_viewer.rst

      - Add a button to switch between 3D and 2D viewer
      - The user can't change the viewer
      - false
+   * - fullscreen
+     - Add a button to maximize the viewer
+     - The user can't maximize the viewer
+     - true

 Example with all functionalities disabled